-Melanosis coli is a condition associated with chronic laxative use that leads to deposition of lipofuscin in the lamina propria of the large intestines.
-Laxatives, primarily from the anthranoid group (i.e., senna and rhubarb derivatives), are the main culprits.
-As these laxative supplements pass through the colon, they become active and cause cell death, apoptosis, to the lining of the colon, eventually causing dark pigmentation of the colon.
+First described by Andral and Cruveilhier in 1830, Melanosis coli is a condition associated with the deposition of lipofuscin (not melanin as the name might imply) in the lamina propria of the large intestines.
+Historically, laxatives, primarily from the anthranoid group (i.e., senna and rhubarb derivatives), are the main culprits.
+As these laxative supplements pass through the colon, they become active and cause cell death and apoptosis in the lining of the colon, eventually causing dark pigmentation of the colon.
 Diagnosis is typically made by colonoscopy.
 Discontinuing laxative use usually leads to resolution of melanosis coli.
 Melanosis coli is not associated with an increased risk of colon cancer.

 Chronic laxative use, typically from the anthranoid group, causes Melanosis coli.
 Senna glycoside (Senna) is the main causative laxative.
 As the laxative travels down the intestinal tract, it remains in its inactive form until it reaches the large intestine.
 Once in the large intestine, the molecules transform into their active form, leading to cell damage in the lining of the intestine and death, apoptosis.
 As these cells undergo apoptosis, they create a dark pigment, lipofuscin, which eventually lines the large bowel.
 Eventually, these dead cells are taken up by macrophages.
 Melanosis coli can occur within only a few months of chronic laxative use.

-Anyone who abuses laxatives is at risk of melanosis coli.
+Anyone who abuses laxatives or using them chronically is at risk of developing melanosis coli.
 It is typically seen in individuals over the age of 45, but it has been reported in younger individuals.
 The rate increases with age.
 It is equally common in both sexes.
 Melanosis coli has also been seen in patients with chronic colitis (IBD) who do not abuse laxatives.

 Melanosis coli is caused by chronic laxative use.
 Anthraquinones in the laxatives have a direct toxic effect on the epithelial cells of the colon.
 When these laxative molecules turn into their active form in the large bowel, they can cause cell damage to the lining of the large bowel, leading to cell death.
 As the cells die, they create a dark pigment, which is lipofuscin deposition in the macrophages within the lamina propria, that is visible under colonoscopy.
 Melanosis coli is more common in the proximal bowel and much rarer in the distal colon.
+This is probably due to the difference in the macrophages distribution in the colonic was.
 Once laxative use is halted, the dark pigmentations may resolve.

 Under microscopic evaluation, pigment-laden macrophages are typically seen on periodic acid–Schiff stain.